signaldust/bunny-jit/README.md

 and/or `BJIT_BINDIR` are defined, these will be used instead of `build/` and `bin/`.

 Should you somehow run into issues with automatic dependencies, type `make clean` to start fresh.
 Standard stuff.
+I hereby place the `Makefile` into public domain so please adapt it for your own projects if you don't know how to write one properly.

 The `Makefile` currently won't work on Windows (at least not without something like Cygwin; I haven't tried), I will try to fix this eventually.